-As a tenant, it is vital to be aware of the differences between ‘fair wear and tear’, as opposed to what is considered damage to your rental home.
-By understanding this distinction and being aware of some common examples, tenants will be best equipped to receive the return of their bond upon vacating the property.
+As a renter, it is vital to be aware of the differences between ‘fair wear and tear’, as opposed to what is considered damage to your rental home.
+By understanding this distinction and being aware of some common examples, renters will be best equipped to receive the return of their bond upon vacating the property.

 Fair wear and tear refers to the expected deterioration of a property from everyday use as well as the general effects of time and exposure to the elements, including sunlight and other unpreventable environmental factors.

 Marshall White property manager, Bianca Montibeller explains, ‘Fair wear and tear is a result of reasonable day to day living in a home, which is also dependent on the age of the property.’

 Examples of fair wear and tear include, but are not limited to:

 – Cracks in plaster as the building ages